 Humanities provides students with a context for their lives and with the ability to make informed decisions as future citizens.
 Students learn vital skills for further studies in a range of subjects.

-Students undertake beginner courses in Indonesian and Japanese in Year 7, and in Year 8 they can choose to continue their studies.
+Students undertake beginner courses in Japanese in Year 7, and in Year 8 they can choose to continue their studies.
 The study of the language of Australia's nearest Asian neighbour, or our largest trading partner, introduces students to strategies for learning a second language and includes conversational and written communication, along with an appreciation of history and culture.
 LOTE studies lead to many opportunities beyond school, including employment, travel and community involvement.

 Commerce in Year 9 or 10 provides an introduction to the world of business.
 The course includes aspects of small business from planning to successful management, an appreciation of the impact of the global economy on Australian businesses and an understanding of the Australian Stock Exchange.
 This is a one year course studied in either Year 9 or Year 10.